galak-fyyar/microservice-showcase/README.md

 * Groovy 2.3 or higher
 * Apache Zookeeper 3.4.6 or higher

-Configuration -- update content of settings.properties with local IPs.
+Configuration &mdash; update content of settings.properties with local IPs.

 Services can be started by launching Groovy scripts from command line: